Developers

 The VP9 Codec

-Widely supported and open, the VP9 codec has several key advantages over the competition, with a few caveats.
+Widely supported, open source and without royalties, the VP9 codec has several key advantages over the competition, with a few caveats.

 History of VP9